wallarm/product-documentation/docs/latest/installation/native-node/helm-chart.md

     * IP addresses below for downloading updates to attack detection rules and [API specifications][api-spec-enforcement-docs], as well as retrieving precise IPs for your [allowlisted, denylisted, or graylisted][ip-list-docs] countries, regions, or data centers

         --8<-- "../include/wallarm-cloud-ips.md"
+* If deploying with the `LoadBalancer` type, you need a domain and a trusted SSL/TLS certificate.
 * In addition to the above, you should have the **Administrator** role assigned in Wallarm Console.

 ## Limitations